 The bike racer must be capable of racing/riding on public roads that are open to motor vehicles.
 The racer is responsible for knowing the course.
 There are no signs or mileage markers on the course.
 The racer should be able to complete the 41 mile course in less than 2 hr.
 45 min.

-Assistance along the course is not allowed and there are no services provided (other than emergency communications) along the course.
+Outside assistance along the course is not allowed and there are no services provided (other than emergency communications) along the course.
+Racers are allowed (not required) to help one another with repairs in order to complete the course.
 The racer should start with sufficient water and food for the entire course.
 There are no portable restrooms provided along the course.
 The bike racer is responsible for providing a safe bicycle.
-The racer should be able to repair flat tires without outside assistance.
+All racers should carry sufficient tools and supplies to take care of their own mechanical issues that may arise on the course, most notably, the racer should be able to repair flat tires.

 Drafting of other bicycles is allowed but should only be done by racers with drafting experience.
 Inexperienced racers will not be aware of potential hazards (such as when the leading rider slows suddenly or dodges an object in the road) associated with drafting.